Tornado: Track length

 In the United States, the average tornado travels on the ground for 5 mi.
 However, tornadoes are capable of both much shorter and much longer damage paths: one tornado was reported to have a damage path only 7 ft long, while the record-holding tornado for path length—the Tri-State Tornado, which affected parts of Missouri, Illinois, and Indiana on March 18, 1925—was on the ground continuously for 219 mi.
 Many tornadoes which appear to have path lengths of 100 mi or longer are composed of a family of tornadoes which have formed in quick succession; however, there is no substantial evidence that this occurred in the case of the Tri-State Tornado.
 A 2007 reanalysis of the path suggests that the tornado may have begun 15 mi further west than previously thought.
+In more recent years, the 2021 Western Kentucky tornado was on the ground continuously for 165.6 miles (266.5 km).